The Joys of Compounding – Why to Start Saving and Investing Today.

 In a physics lab I remember a certain experiment.
 A large wooden block is on the table with a scale attached.
 Similar to this:

 As you begin to pull, the force measured on the scale increases, but the block goes nowhere.
 Keep pulling a little harder and still nothing.
-Then, all of a sudden as the force measured by the scale increases further, the block seems to “breaks free” and the force required to move the block suddenly seems to decrease as you pull it along the table.
+Then, all of a sudden as the force measured by the scale increases further, the block seems to “break free” and the force required to move the block along the table suddenly seems to decrease as you pull it along the table.

 It seems that the block requires a large amount of force to initially move, but once “broken free” it requires significantly less force to keep it moving.

 [This experiment was hardly revolutionary.
 Leonardo Da Vinci had made measurements similar to this in 1480!
-As seen from his sketches below:]
+As seen from his sketches of this exact experiment below:]

 What you have discovered is the difference between an object’s coefficient of static friction (When it is stationary) and kinetic friction (When it is moving).
 For most objects, its coefficient of static friction is much higher:

 The moral of the story (and a tip that might save you a day of lectures in physics 101) is that:

 It takes much more energy to get an object initially moving than to simply keep it moving.

 More importantly, this principal applies to your retirement savings as well.

 The hardest part of saving for retirement is getting started